 Freelancers are more satisfied with the flexibility of working outside the office.
-Most of them (83%) work from the comforts of their home while the rest visits their favourite coffee shops coworking spaces, and other establishments.
+Most of them (83%) work from the comforts of their home, while the rest visits their favorite coffee shops, coworking spaces, and other establishments.

 However, as per the report, income satisfaction may be slightly lower by a few levels.
-Within the scale of 1 to 5, the gap between the two factors may range from 0.5 to 0.8.
-It also varies regardless of high pay or demand on roles.
+On a scale of 1 to 5, the gap between the two factors may range from 0.5 to 0.8.
+It also varies regardless of high pay or demand for roles.

 For instance, freelancers in the multimedia field have the lowest level of satisfaction regardless of their higher pay.
-Having the highest, meanwhile, are those in the administrative field.
+The highest, meanwhile, are those in the administrative field.

 Bonus: Equality in the workplace

 One of the things that the newer generation of employees look at in their employment is diversity and equality, especially for women.

 According to the World Bank Data dated September 2019, women only have 39% of the overall workforce share worldwide.
 This means there is still room for women to be encouraged to join the workforce, whether freelance or full-time employment.